alok04-52/delta-demo/README.md

 # delta-demo
 this is demo for git &amp class

+# Teacher
+Shraddha mam
+# student
+Alok Singh ..